mask1no/The-Keymaker/RESTORATION_REPORT.md

 ## Conclusion

 The Keymaker codebase has been successfully restored from a severely corrupted state.
-All major structural issues have been resolved, and the application framework is operational.
+All major structural issues have been resolvedand the application framework is operational.
 Minor issues may remain but can be addressed incrementally without blocking core functionality.

 ---